 Costs: 2016–2017 tuition and fees: $43,640; $14,740 for transfer housing (includes $2,100 food allowance)

 International Study Opportunities: Quinnipiac sponsors a study abroad program in Ireland and also sends students to a variety of countries, such as Australia, China, France, and Spain, for a semester or summer program.

-Financial Aid: With an average financial aid package of $22,600 per year, about 80% of our student body receives some form of aid.
+Financial Aid: With an average financial aid package of $26,262 per year, about 80% of our student body receives some form of aid.
 We offer merit scholarships based on previous academic work as well as need-based financial aid.
-Please file the FAFSA and the CSS/PROFILE to be considered for aid.
+Please file the FAFSA to be considered for aid.

-Admission: About 22,000 students apply for admission each year.
-About 60% of applicants are selected for admission, and we enroll 1,700 freshmen and 250 transfer students.
-Get to know us personally through three fall open house programs, weekday and Saturday information sessions, and weekday admission interviews, all of which include a student-guided campus tour.
+Admission: About 24,000 students apply for admission each year.
+About 65% of applicants are selected for admission, and we enroll 1,900 freshmen and 250 transfer students.
+Get to know us personally through our fall and spring open house programs, weekday and Saturday information sessions, and weekday admissioninterviews, all of which include a student-guided campus tour.
 You can also chat with us online, file your application, view our campus video, and take our virtual tour.

 Business: Accounting, Biomedical Marketing, Computer Information Systems, Entrepreneurship, Finance, International Business, Management, Marketing